 What should I expect during my first infusion?

-After we receive your medical history and an acknowledgement of ongoing care signed by a mental health professional or primary care doctor, we will schedule your initial consultation.
+After we receive your medical history form, we will schedule your initial consultation.
 At the consultation, if we decide that you are a good candidate for ketamine infusions, you are welcome to receive your first ketamine infusion treatment – oftentimes on that same day.
 Plan to be at our ketamine clinic for approximately 90-120 minutes if you are receiving ketamine infusions for depression, or longer if you are receiving infusions for chronic pain.

 For the actual infusion, we will place an IV, apply monitors for your heart rate and rhythm, blood pressure, and oxygen levels, and will then begin the infusion.
 The infusion itself takes between 45 minutes and 4 hours, depending on whether you are receiving infusions for depression, psychiatric disorders, or chronic pain.
 We will monitor you post-infusion for about 30 minutes before you are released with a friend or relative who can safely drive you home.

 Occasionally people experience nausea, mild non-threatening hallucinations, or dizziness during their infusions.
 We are equipped to supplement your infusion with an anti-nausea medication as needed.

 You will be awake and alert during the infusion, able to interact with the people around you.
 It is best to relax or listen to music during the infusion.

 The ketamine effects wear off rapidly once the infusion ends, though we ask that you please refrain from driving until 24 hours post-infusion.

 On the day of your infusion, please do not eat solid foods, milk, pulp-filled juices or soup for at least six hours prior to your appointment.
 You may enjoy water and other clear liquids, Gatorade, apple juice, black coffee or tea up to two hours prior to your appointment.